For your Home

 However, when forest fires are leaving many burned trees in their wake, there are many more weak trees for bark beetles to attack.
 Healthy trees are better equipped to fight off bark beetles by exuding pitch which forces the beetles out.
 Trees take varying amounts of time to die after bark beetle infestation.
 But once trees appear dead, they can no longer be saved, so it is important to watch for early signs of infestation.

+if you have a log home, you may be at an increased risk for bark beetles, particularly if the logs on your home still have the bark.
 Bark beetle activity is highest in spring and summer.
 Luckily, they do not infest wood without bark, so homes are usually safe.
-However, if you have a log home, you may be at an increased risk for bark beetles, particularly if the logs on your home still have the bark.

 Though your home may be safe, the trees on your property are not immune to bark beetle infestation.
+These beetles mainly target trees, so the biggest risk is to forests, landscapes, and properties with lots of trees, especially pine, spruce, or fir.
 If you think you may have bark beetles in your trees, take particular caution, as the trees may be severely weakened.
 Depending on the severity of the infestation, the bark beetles may have already done a significant amount of damage, which would increase the possibility of tree collapse.

 If you suspect that you have a bark beetle problem, don’t wait.
 Bark beetles move fast, so you should too.
 Give the experts at Western Exterminator a call or contact us online today.